Differences between cryptocurrencies and the traditional financial system: advantages, risks and regulatory future

 Regulatory aspects and their impact

-Diffuse regulatory framework and supervisory challenges
+Fuzzy regulatory framework and oversight challenges

-This situation leaves consumer protection and the control of illicit activities, such as money laundering and illegal financing, vulnerable.
+This situation leaves consumer protection and control of illicit activities, such as money laundering and illegal financing, vulnerable.

 Initiatives of international organizations and governments

-Various international organizations and governments are developing regulations to balance innovation, security, and financial stability.
+Various international organizations and governments are developing regulations to balance innovation, security and financial stability.

-These initiatives seek to establish standards for the supervision, transparency, and prevention of risks associated with cryptocurrencies.
+These initiatives seek to establish standards for the supervision, transparency and prevention of risks associated with cryptocurrencies.

 Implications for the future of the financial system